anrayliu/pyvidplayer2/documentation.md

 - `stop() -> None` - Restarts video and sets `active` to `False`.
 - `resize(size: (int, int)) -> None` - Sets the new frame size for video.
 Also resizes current `frame_data` and `frame_surf`.
-- `change_resolution(height: int) -> None` - Given a height, the video will scale its dimensions while maintaining aspect ratio.
-Will scale width to an even number.
+- `change_resolution(height: int) -> int` - Given a height, the video will scale its dimensions while maintaining aspect ratio.
+Will scale width to an even number and return it.
 - `close() -> None` - Releases resources.
 Always recommended to call when done.
 Attempting to use video object after closing it may lead to unexpected behaviour.
 - `restart() -> None` - Rewinds video to the beginning.
 Does not change `active` attribute and does not refresh current